mfractor/mfractor.github.io/docs/xamarin-android-quickstart.md

 ##Introduction

-Welcome to the quickstart guide for using MFractor with Xamarin.Android.
+Welcome to the quick start guide for using MFractor with Xamarin.Android!

 This document explains the most useful features of MFractor for Xamarin.Android.

 ##Project Resource Indexing

-When an Android project is opened, MFractor needs to *index* the projects resources; this is all files and folders under `Resources\` including layouts, menus, drawables, strings, colors etc.
+When an Android project is opened, MFractor needs to **index** the projects resources; this is all files and folders under `Resources\` including layouts, menus, drawables, strings, colors etc.

 When the indexing operation finishes, you might see a status message in the top toolbar: